-More formally, for each AFN i, denote the corresponding lifetime as t_i , $i = 1, 2, \dots, N$.
-Note that g_i are fixed here, while t_i are the optimization variables, which are different from the LMM rate allocation problem that we studied in the last section.
-Denote $[\tau_1, \tau_2, \dots, \tau_N]$ as the sorted sequence of the t_i values in nondecreasing order.
-Then LMM-optimal node lifetime can be defined as follows.
+More formally, denote the lifetime for each AFN i as t_i , $i = 1, 2, \dots, N$.
+Note that g_i 's are fixed here, while t_i 's are the optimization variables, which are different from the LMM rate allocation problem that we studied in the last section.